Is Bipolar Disorder Connected to Anxiety and Depression?

 Bipolar Disorder and Anxiety

-There are five major types of anxiety disorders known among psychologist.
-These include: ⁵
+There are five major types of anxiety disorders, including: ⁵

-• Panic Disorder – when a person experiences “sudden feelings of terror when there is no real danger.”
+• Panic Disorder – When you experience sudden terror when there is no real danger.
 These are better known as panic attacks. ⁶

-• Post-Traumatic Stress Disorder (PTSD) – when a person goes through a mental or emotional stress due to a severe psychological shock.
+• Post-Traumatic Stress Disorder (PTSD) – When you go through mental or emotional stress due to severe psychological shock.

 Bipolar Disorder and Depression

-Still, it’s worth noting that people with bipolar disorder may undergo similar treatments as those with depression as the two have so many similarities.
+Still, with a bipolar diagnosis, you may undergo similar treatments as those with depression.

 Final Word

-If you struggle with more than one of the anxiety symptoms mentioned in this article, we suggest consulting your mental health professional.
-S/he will put you on track to treating both disorders at the same time.
+If you struggle with more than one anxiety symptom, we suggest consulting a mental health professional.
+They will put you on track to treating both disorders simultaneously.

-If you’ve been struggling with depressive symptoms, chances are you’re going through a depressive episode.
-Again, it’s important to talk to your mental health professional as s/he will be able to guide you through this difficult period.
+If you struggle with depressive symptoms, you may be going through a depressive episode.
+Again, it’s important to talk to a mental health professional.

 Leave a Reply